baletiandrada/BENTII/README.md

 ## Installation

-Please download our **latest release** if you want to run inside the docker container.
+Please download our **latest source code release** if you want to run inside the docker container.
 Otherwise, download xxx.zip which contains yyy.jar file and run it locally with the following command:

 ```java
 java -jar pythonRelations.jar result.json path_of_project_to_be_analyzed